Peter:'So, I recommend that now is the time for our company to expand with this new venture in to the US market.'

 Hans:'Peter, I'm sorry, could you go over that again?'

-Peter:'No problem Hans, we've calculated that the loss at about $150,000 over the 3 years.
+Peter:'No problem Hans, we've calculated that the loss at about $150,000 over the first 3 years.
 By the fourth year, we'll be making a profit as we sell more units.'

 Jennifer:'Sorry, I must have misunderstood what you said, do you mean that there isn't a market for our products in the US at the moment?
 And that we are going to be losing money until we can create a market there?'